 These forward-looking statements, and others we make from time to time, are subject to a number of risks and uncertainties.
-Many factors could cause actual results to differ materially from those projected in forward-looking statements, including the risks described in Part II, Item 1(A) of this quarterly report.
-Forward-looking statements may change after the date they are made without notice to you.
+Many factors could cause actual results to differ materially from those projected in forward-looking statements, including the risks described in Part II, Item 1A of this quarterly report.
+Forward-looking information may change after the date these statements are made without notice to you.

-You should read the following discussion in conjunction with our Consolidated Financial Statements and Accompanying Notes.
-All references to "quarters" relate to the quarter ended June 30 of the particular year.
+You should read the following discussion in conjunction with our Condensed Consolidated Financial Statements and Accompanying Notes.
+All references to "quarters" relate to the quarter ended September 30 of the particular year.